3 tools from self-management with sociocracy that you can use right away (plus magic phrases!)

 - Objections give us more information.
 Someone who votes “no” might never tell us what their concern was.
 In consent, we harvest more information which can only be better for everyone.

 I have not been talking about objections a lot.
 (Objections are like tensions in Holacracy.)
 People are sometimes concerned and don’t trust that there is a way to address an objection.
-Too many of us have experienced too often what it is like when your concern is brushed off by the group.
+Too many of us have experienced what it is like when your concern is brushed off by the group.
 But this does not have to be the case.
 If a group gets used to consent decision-making, they build trust that their concerns will be considered.
 The healing effect of that can be felt, and the group relaxes.
 That leads to an upward spiral.
-As we get more relaxed, there is more space for listening and finding solutions, which then builds even more trust.
+As we get more relaxed, there is more space for listening and finding solutions, building even more trust.

 The definition for an objection is “carrying out this policy will interfere with the aim of the organization or team”.
 This simply means that you object when you see that a proposal or guideline will keep you from doing your work effectively.